rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 As with most compilers, `rustc` uses some intermediate representations (IRs) to facilitate computations.
-In general, working directly with the source code is extremely inconvenient.
+In general, working directly with the source code is extremely inconvenient and error-prone.
 Source code is designed to be human-friendly while at the same time being unambiguous, but it's less convenient for doing something like, say, type checking.

-Instead most compilers, including `rustc`, build some sort of IR out of the source code which is easier to analyze. `rustc` has a few IRs, each optimized for different things:
+Instead most compilers, including `rustc`, build some sort of IR out of the source code which is easier to analyze. `rustc` has a few IRs, each optimized for different purposes:

 - Abstract Syntax Tree (AST): the abstract syntax tree is built from the stream of tokens produced by the lexer directly from the source code.
 It represents pretty much exactly what the user wrote.
 It helps to do some syntactic sanity checking (e.g. checking that a type is expected where the user wrote one).
-- High-level IR (HIR): This is a sort of very desugared AST.
+- High-level IR (HIR): This is a sort of desugared AST.
 It's still close to what the user wrote syntactically, but it includes some implicit things such as some elided lifetimes, etc. This IR is amenable to type checking.
 - HAIR: This is an intermediate between HIR and MIR.
 This only exists to make